eecs110/winter2021/pages/_lectures/week05_quiz01.md

 ## How to Take The Actual Quiz
 There will be two windows for the quiz:

-1. **Option 1:** Tuesday night from 9PM-9:50PM (intended to accommodate Asian time zones)
+1. **Option 1:** Tuesday night, 2/2 from 9PM-9:50PM (intended to accommodate Asian time zones)
-2. **Option 2:** Wednesday morning during regularly scheduled class time (10:00AM-10:50AM)
+2. **Option 2:** Wednesday morning, 2/3, during regularly scheduled class time (10:00AM-10:50AM)

-Anyone is welcome to take the quiz either on Tuesday evening or on Wednesday morning, regardless of where you live in the world.
+Anyone is welcome to take the quiz either on Tuesday (2/2) evening or on Wednesday morning (2/3), regardless of where you live in the world.